A Guide to Getting Started with Career Planning

 Learn about TRIO eligibility and how to apply.

 Apply for TRIO Supplemental Grant Aid

-TRIO Scholars can apply for funding to assist with the cost of books, supplies, lab fees or extenuating circumstances.
+When the application cycle is open, TRIO Scholars can apply for funding to assist with the cost of supplies, lab fees or extenuating circumstances.

 Arts & Sciences Tech Support Desk

 Arts & Sciences Computing provides flexible technology facilities and services to A&S faculty, staff and students.